cloudflare/cloudflare-docs/content/spectrum/about/ddos-for-spectrum.md

 Furthermore, if a flood of packets of an unspecified protocol target your application, (for example, your Spectrum application is for TCP traffic, and a UDP flood targets your Spectrum application), the packets will be dropped.
 Similarly, if packets target a port or port range that you did not specify, they will also be dropped.

-L3/4 DDoS attack should be detected and mitigated by the [Network-layer DDoS Managed Ruleset](/ddos-protection/managed-rulesets/network/) that is enabled by default.
+L3/4 DDoS attacks should be detected and mitigated by the [Network-layer DDoS Managed Ruleset](/ddos-protection/managed-rulesets/network/) that is enabled by default.
 This ruleset detects and mitigates DDoS attacks by dynamically fingerprinting attacks based on packet header fields.

 For protecting HTTP/S applications against L7 DDoS attacks and to benefit from caching and additional features, onboard your application to Cloudflare’s Web Application Firewall/Content Delivery Network service — which works in tandem with Cloudflare Spectrum.